dpo007/EventCalendarWebService/README.md

 4. **Case-Insensitive Matching**: Category names are matched case-insensitively (e.g., "holiday" matches "Holiday")
 5. **Hot Reload**: Changes to `Categories.json` are detected automatically (no restart required)

+> **Tip**: Use `GET /api/categories` to view the current merged list of all configured categories and verify your customizations.

 #### Example Scenarios

 **Scenario 1: Add a new custom category**